 Moving to 21st Century Spirituality

 With such power to transform and motivate lives, how is it that our traditional institutions are losing headway?
 What might be missing in this modern age?
 We could blame technology or the scandals and abuses within religious communities.
 Maybe churches are simply focusing on the wrong things.
 If you’ve been following this blog, you know that I believe the church should help people to thrive.
 There is not a one size fits all formula.
 A cookie-cutter approach and focusing on sin or the afterlife is not a thriving approach.
 A thriving approach looks at what propels us into action now.
 Providing opportunities to experience transcendence is a powerful resource for faith communities.
-We offer suggestions for how to explore transcendence here.
 From a Christian perspective, it is about experiencing the love of God, and living out God’s love through our own constellation of strengths and passions in our particular communities for God’s purposes.

 A More Loving and Hopeful World